cssto-iscteiul/covid-graph-spread/README.md

 82714 Catarina Teodoro

-covid-graph-spread is a small java application that extracts covid19spreading.rdf files associated to tags in available in
+covid-graph-spread is a small java application that extracts covid19spreading.rdf files associated to tags available in

 covid-graph-spread is a small java application that extracts covid19spreading.rdf files associated to tags available in http://github.com/vbasto-iscte/ESII1920 repository and presents information about them in a HTML table to be shown in a WP-CMS web site.